The following is a concise guide to the process of buying a house in England and the professionals you will need to use.

 New homes tend to be more expensive and have smaller rooms.
 They are also often closer to neighbouring properties.
 High density of most new estates usually restricts the number of parking spaces especially for visitors.
 Other issues include:-

 House builders often place strict limits for exchanging contracts, usually from reservation to exchange in 28 days.
-If you already have a mortgage in principal letter and a solicitor this should be an easier process than buying an older property.
+If you already have a mortgage in principle letter and a solicitor this should be an easier process than buying an older property.
 You will need to make your selection of the builder’s options and extras as early as possible.

 On or before the completion date your builder will give you a home demonstration, you should inspect your home for any defects.